jskyzero/Computer-Graphics/README.md

 ## Overview
++ Install:
-+ Install: see how to set the playground environment
+  + see playground about how to set the playground environment
+  + change the `CMakeLists.txt` file `OpenGL_PATH` to where we can find the library
 + Run:
     ```Bash
     mkdir build